trywilco/wilco-docs/README.md

     The built site is stored in the directory `_site`.

+### Using Docker

+If you have Docker installed on your machine:

+1. Clone this repository.

+2. Run `docker compose up`.
+Preview the site at `localhost:4000`.
+Livereload will automatically refresh your browser as changes are made.

 ## Deployment

 Any commits to main trigger an automatic rebuild and deployment to [dev.trywilco.com].
 You can see the [deployment status here](https://github.com/trywilco/wilco-docs/deployments).